marianemedeiros/WED-FLOWImplementation/README.md

 WED-flow is based in a set of pair condition-transition and, in execution time, define what activities will be execute in an instance of the business process.
 When a new state of data is provided as initial state of an instance, this state is processed by the set of pairs condition-transition and, in case of condition is satisfied, the transition associated will be fired.
 The execution of an transition will produce a new state of data to the instance, so this new state can be evaluate and fired others transitions, in this way continuing the execution an instance of WED-flow and setting the control flow.

-The project WEDFLOWImplementation is an implementation of WED-flow.
-This project was made as part of a subject of a class Advanced Topics in Computer Science.
+This project has been developed for the class Advanced Topics in Computer Science at UTFPR in 2016.
+The WED-flow official implementation can be found on the Web at http://data.ime.usp.br/wedflow.

 Install:
   - python3